fusterma/MADX_JUAS2022/docker.md

 >> pip install cpymad
 ```

-### STEP 3: JupyterLab
+### STEP 3: Jupyter
 Now you can launch from a terminal Jupyter
 ```
 >> jupyter-notebook
 ```

 :::info
-If JupyterLab is not installed in your system you can install it with
+If Jupyter-notebook is not installed in your system you can install it with
 ```
 >> conda install -c conda-forge notebook
 ```